10Hr/Safetalk/README.md

 Installation and Instructions:

-Download latest release from the Release page on GitHub: https://github.com/10Hr/Safetalk/releases
+Download latest release from the Release page: https://github.com/10Hr/Safetalk/releases

 Accessing the Application:
 After downloading the zip file unzip it to where you would like to save the program